 - return transportation from the caregiver’s current residence in Canada to his or her original country of residence.

-- An employer hiring a Live-in Caregiver through the Temporary Foreign Worker Program can no longer deduct for room and board.
+- An employer hiring a Caregiver through the Temporary Foreign Worker Program can no longer deduct for room and board.
 It is important to note that a live-in arrangement is no longer a requirement of the Caregiver program and therefore this is something that needs to be discussed between the family and Caregiver prior to the Caregiver agreeing to work with the family.

 - The employer must pay workplace safety insurance coverage – in BC the rates are .85 cents per $100 of accessible payroll.
 This amounts to roughly $10-14 per month depending on hours worked.